syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

 ##Adding Email.js to send your emails

 I use Gmail to send my emails, but you can use your favorite SMTP server.
 In any case you will probably need to have some credentials to send your email.
-Let's create a config file which won't be shared in your VCS (or add them manually to *.gitignore* if you don't have `printf` in your SO):
+Let's create a config file which won't be shared in your VCS.
+Add the `node_modules` and `config.json` manually to *.gitignore* if you don't have `printf` in your SO):

 {% highlight bash %}